johnpuddephatt/zerowaste/src/posts/2021-02-25-leeds-fashion-futures-week.md

 ## Saturday, 27 Feb

-On Saturday, we reflected on the week with this live chat from Peg Alexander.
+On Saturday, we reflected on the week with this live chat

-\[Embed video here]
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9YmPvXIfF1U" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We also shared this TEDx talk by the Observer's 'Ethical Living' columnist Lucy Siegle, examining the inhumane and environmentally devastating story behind the clothes we so casually buy and wear.